 The FTC, FDA and other governmental authorities also regulate advertising and product claims regarding the safety, performance and benefits of our products.
 These regulatory authorities typically require a safety assessment of the product or ingredient, and reasonable basis to support any marketing claims.
 As such, product claims must be adequately substantiated.
 What constitutes a reasonable basis for substantiation of claims can vary widely from market to market, and we cannot assure you that our efforts to support our claims will be considered sufficient.
 The most significant area of risk for such activities relates to improper or unsubstantiated claims about the use and safety of our products.
-If the products or any ingredient is or is alleged to be adulterated or misbranded, or if the safety or effectiveness of the products or ingredients has not been adequately substantiated, or if any other product claims lack adequate substantiation or are alleged to be false or misleading, regulators may take enforcement action or impose penalties, such as monetary consumer redress, or consumer lawyers can bring claims or an action against us, including, among other things, seeking damages, an amendment of the claims, and/or injunctive or other equitable relief, such as requiring us to revise our marketing materials, preventing us from making certain claims about the products or ingredients, stop selling certain products, or requiring us to add a specific warning label or disclaimer about the products or ingredients.
+If the products or any ingredient is or is alleged to be adulterated or misbranded, or if the safety or effectiveness of the products or ingredients has not been adequately substantiated, or if any other product claims lack adequate substantiation or are alleged to be false or misleading, regulators may take enforcement action or impose penalties, such as monetary consumer redress, or consumer lawyers can bring claims or an action against us, including, among other things, seeking damages, an amendment of the claims, and/or injunctive or other equitable relief, such as requiring us to revise our marketing materials, preventing us from making certain claims about the products or ingredients.
 Any of which could harm our business, financial condition and results of operations.
 Other warnings or disclaimers may also be mandated pursuant to federal or state laws and regulations.
 We may also be subject to regulatory action if the FDA or other regulators determine our products, product ingredients, or operations do not comply with any applicable laws or regulations, and we could be required to stop selling, withdraw, recall, re-label or re-package any products on the market.